18 Best Project Management Books for Everyone

 🔎 Amazon rating: 4.6 out of 5 (2,058 ratings)

 Traction: Get a Grip on Your Business by Gino Wickman is an unconventional way for project managers to have a look at business processes from an entrepreneur’s point of view.
 At the same time, it’s a real helper for startups and those who want to set up their business from scratch.
-The book teaches how to handle various frustrating situations, resolve personal conflicts, make right decisions, and much more.
+The book teaches how to handle various frustrating situations, resolve personal conflicts, make the right decisions, and much more.

-Get a Grip on Your Business has minimum theory and isn’t very complicated for reading.
+Get a Grip on Your Business has a minimum theory and isn’t very complicated for reading.
 It’s a good choice for those who aren’t professional project managers but still have to manage their work.
-A lot of entrepreneurs admire this book for its practical advice based on the author’s real-life experience not just theory.
+A lot of entrepreneurs admire this book for its practical advice based on the author’s real-life experience, not just theory.

-Gino Wickman started his career as a businessman at the age of 21 and by the age of 25 he already took over the family business.
+Gino Wickman started his career as a businessman at the age of 21 and by the age of 25 he had already taken over the family business.
 He managed to bail the father’s company out of deep crisis and successfully sell it after 7 years of its administration.
 Based on this experience, Gino developed his own practical method on how to help companies become effective, called Entrepreneurial Operating System (EOS).
 And this system Gino’s summarized in his Traction: Get a Grip on Your Business.